Oceania Cruises Unveils a New Ship: Introducing Sonata

 By John Bell

-Scheduled to debut in August 2027, Oceania Sonata will be the first ship in the new Sonata Class—a planned series of four sister ships, each sharing the same guest capacity and overall design philosophy.
+Scheduled to debut summer 2027, Oceania Sonata will be the first ship in the new Sonata Class—a planned series of four sister ships, each sharing the same guest capacity and overall design philosophy.
 The ship will carry 855 officers and crew members, ensuring the high staff-to-guest ratio and attentive service Oceania Cruises is known for.

 Travel Leaders Image